swissashley/chrome-ext-linkedinEndorser/README.md

 ## Chrome extension - Linkedin Endorser

-** Disclaimer: Linkedin might disable your ability on one machine to endorse skills if you heavily rely on this extension in a short period of time. **
+** Disclaimer: Linkedin might disable the ability on one machine to endorse skills if you heavily rely on this extension in a short period of time. **

 ### Background